At least 6 dead after dust storm causes crashes in Illinois

 Evan Anderson, 25, who was returning home to St. Louis from Chicago, said a semi turned before striking his vehicle, sparing him from even more damage.

 “You couldn’t even see,” Anderson said.
 “People try to slow down and other people didn’t, and I just got plowed into.
-There was just so many cars and semi trucks with so much momentum behind them.”
+There were just so many cars and semitrucks with so much momentum behind them.”

 Kevin Schott, director of emergency services in Montgomery County, said it was a “very difficult scene” and one that’s “very hard to train for.”

-“We had to search every vehicle, whether they were involved in the accident or just pulled over, to check for injuries,” he said.
-"People were “upset — visibly so, understandably so.”
+“We had to search every vehicle, whether they were involved in the accident or just pulled over, to check for injuries,” he said, adding that people were "upset — visibly so, understandably so.”

 Authorities set up staging areas away from the crash site to help travelers reunite with friends and family.